 Common Probate Questions Asked to Our Probate Lawyers in California

-If another party is denying your inheritance or if they are mishandling a loved one’s estate, you may have to pursue probate litigation to ensure that California probate law will uphold the final wishes of the deceased.
+If another party is denying your inheritance or if they are mishandling a loved one’s estate, then you may have to pursue probate litigation to ensure that California probate law will uphold the final wishes of the deceased.

 Below are some of the questions from our clients that we commonly answer regarding probate litigation matters.
 Contact our San Francisco probate litigation lawyers today if you need experienced legal representation in contesting a will or trust.

 - What is probate?

 - Why would I contest a will?